Our Top Picks

 Best Utility: Kyocera Advanced Ceramic Revolution Micro Serrated Utility Knife

 This is a well-balanced knife with an ergonomic handle that will reduce hand fatigue during repetitive knife work.
-When this needs to be resharpened, you can send it back to Kyocera for free sharpening.Continue to 5 of 6 below.
+When it needs to be resharpened, you can send it back to Kyocera and the manufacturer's facility will sharpen your blade for a small fee.
+Note that you will have to pay for shipping and handling charges as well.Continue to 5 of 6 below.

 05 of 06